inmation/WebStudio-docs/ReferenceDocs/widgets/chart/README.md

 ### Model Root

-Property `modelRoot` declares from which KPI Model object to start showing in the model tree view.
-If this property is not set the model will display the whole KPI Model object in respect to the object permissions.
+The `modelRoot` property defines from which KPI Model object, defined in the back end, to start the model tree view, shown in the left chart panel.
+If this property is not set the tree will display the whole KPI Model hierarchy taking into account object permissions of the currently logged in user.
-By setting property `includeRoot` to `true`, the model view will display the specified object including its children.
+By setting the `includeRoot` property to `true`, the model view will display the specified object including its children.
-By setting property `includeRoot` to `false`, the model view will display the children of specified object.
+By setting it to `false`, the model view will display the children of specified object.

 ```jsonc
 {